 Addition is one thing, and multiplication is another.
 We get there faster with multiplication than addition.

-When we multiply grace and peace, we ignite spiritual fuel for our Christian journey.
-We can no longer live a Christian life without spiritual fuel than we can operate our car without gas and oil.
-If we are not going anywhere for the Lord, we will not need much spiritual fuel.
-However, if we expend a great amount of spiritual energy, we need to increase our spiritual fuel volume.
+We can no longer live a Christian life without spiritual fuel than we can operate our car without some form of energy.
+We will not need much spiritual power if we do not go anywhere or do anything for the Lord.
+However, if we expend a vast amount of spiritual energy, we need to increase our spiritual fuel volume.
 The spiritual fuel here is grace and peace.
-We consume vast amounts of grace in serving the Lord (2 Co 12:9; He 4:16; Ja 4:6).
+We consume vast amounts of grace in serving the Lord (2 Co 12:9; He 4:16; Jas 4:6).
+When we “multiply” grace and peace, we ignite spiritual fuel for our Christian journey.
 We need great peace and settlement of soul while serving Him.
 The battle will wear us down without replenishment from the Lord.

 Spiritually, we are all spiritual billionaires.
 We can live on the interest of our capital in Christ.
-If you had Bill Gates’ money, you might withdraw enough to buy an ice cream cone occasionally!
+If you had Bill Gates’ money, you might occasionally withdraw enough to buy an ice cream cone!
 You may want to withdraw a few thousand to go on an extensive trip somewhere.
-No Christian should wait till he or she gets to heaven before withdrawing their spiritual capital.
-Since your spiritual interest constantly accumulates (multiplies), why not treat yourself to something?
-We can think about letting our spiritual capital sit, or we can think in terms of using it.
+No Christian should wait till they get to heaven before withdrawing their spiritual capital.
+Since your spiritual interest constantly accumulates (multiplies), why not treat yourself to something now?
+We can think about letting our spiritual capital sit or consider using it.
 Draw on your spiritual resources now!
 You will never run out of spiritual resources.
 They constantly accumulate.

-We often hear stories of people who beg for money, yet they are enormously wealthy.
-As strange that this may seem, this is exactly the problem with many Christians today.
+We sometimes hear stories of people who beg for money but are enormously wealthy.
+As strange as this may seem, this is the problem with many Christians today.
 The prodigal son ate from the slop of pigs while his wealthy father waited for him at home.
 Why should we live like paupers?
 Clip your spiritual dividends.
 Draw on God’s unlimited resources.
-Every time we draw upon the knowledge of God, which opens the bank account of God’s grace.
+Every time we draw upon the knowledge of God, this opens the bank account of God’s grace.
 There is no way for grace to grow in our lives without knowledge of God.
 There is no substitute for knowing God’s Word.